 A personal injury lawyer stands up to large corporations and insurance companies on behalf of injured individuals.
 The Fort Lauderdale personal injury lawyers at Meirowitz & Wasserberg, LLP have recovered substantial compensation on behalf of those who have been injured due to other people’s negligence.

-Unintentional injuries caused 1,280 deaths in Broward County in 2020 and 15,987 across the state.
-These numbers have risen significantly over the years.
+Personal Injuries in Fort Lauderdale numbers have risen significantly over the years.
 Many of these injuries could have been prevented were it not for the negligence of others.
 The personal injury attorneys at Meirowitz & Wasserberg, LLP are passionate about getting justice for individuals harmed because of negligence.

 Your first consultation is free, so call our Fort Lauderdale personal injury law office to get started today.

 - Why trust Meirowitz & Wasserberg, LLP with your personal injury case?

 - Personal Injury Cases We Handle in Fort Lauderdale, FL

 - Our Personal Injury Lawyers in Fort Lauderdale

 - What does a personal injury attorney do?